My beautiful baby girl,

 Hopefully all these cheeky, stubborn traits will turn into a little girl with lots of personality!

 This last week or so, in the run up to your birthday, you have been emotionally exhausting.
 You have become a mummy’s girl.
 If you can’t see me, you really don’t mind but if I’m around you want to me stuck to me.
 No offence love but you’re hardly dainty and petite, carrying you around all the time is building muscles in my left arm that I didn’t know I had.
 There are times when I can’t carry you, like if I’m cooking, and this is met with tears…lots of tears.
 It’s heartbreaking seeing those big droplets of water fall down your chubby cheeks but I suppose it’s part of you learning about life and it’s not physically possibly to carry you about all the time.
 I also don’t want to!

 Despite your sass, shouting and clinginess, your smile lights up a room.
 Your giggle is the most adorable sound.
 I love our chats….which consist of you saying “Mama mama mama mama ma ma” whilst I make conversation.
-I love your little pout and the way you cuddle up to your comforter when you go to sleep.
-I love the way you grin when we pick your brother up from school…and I even love your kisses, I just wish you’d shut your mouth when you do it.
-You can clap, cruise the furniture, crawl at speed, wave, say “Hiya”, “Mama”, “Dada” and “Cuh” (for Coco or Cat).
-You have four teeth, very little hair (hence why you are always mistaken for a boy), a cute pudgy belly, love your food, sleep through the night, wake up early and enjoy playing with other babies.
+I adore your little pout and the way you cuddle up to your comforter when you go to sleep.
+You’re little grin when we pick your brother up from school is utterly adorable…and I even love your kisses, I just wish you’d shut your mouth when you do it.
+You can clap, cruise the furniture and crawl at speed.
+When you want to, you wave and say “Hiya”, “Mama”, “Dada” and “Cuh” (for Coco or Cat).
+You have four teeth, very little hair (hence why you are always mistaken for a boy) and a cute pudgy belly.
+You love your food, sleep through the night, wake up early and enjoy playing with other babies.